wyrzyk/java-api-design-checklist/CHECKLIST.md

 **Rationale:**

-[Simplicity](https://theamiableapi.com/2011/09/07/api-design-best-practice-keep-it-simple/) and [Evolution](https://theamiableapi.com/2011/10/18/api-design-best-practice-plan-for-evolution/).
+[Simplicity] and [Evolution].
 You can significantly simplify APIs by capturing common behavior to allow for uniform processing across different types.
 Commonalities are expressed in Java using either interfaces or class inheritance.
 Interfaces and class inheritance have different advantages and disadvantages and it is very important to know when to use which.

 Abstract superclasses provide more powerful support for expressing commonalities and we talk about these in [item 2.1.8](#218-favor-abstract-classes-over-interfaces-for-decoupling-api-from-implementation).
 Unfortunately, Java limits you a single superclass per type, which prevents you from capturing several commonalities relating to different aspects in a complex API.
 Even if you don’t need to capture multiple aspects of common behavior in the first relese of the API, such requirements may appear in successive API releases.
 Adding new interfaces to existing classes is relatively easy.
 Modifying the class inheritance hierarchy without breaking backward compatibility can be quite difficult.
 It is this potential need to express several new comonalities in the future which makes interfaces a better choice for expressing simple commonalities.